Freakwill/name_gender/README.md

 # name_gender
-guess genders from names (only Chinese names)
+👫guess genders from names, and give names to a boy or a girl (only for Chinese names)

 Inspirited by the classification of English names.